Emergent Strings in Type IIB Calabi--Yau Compactifications: Type IIB/Heterotic Duality from the Worldsheet

 $\mathbf{b}^3$ is a compact real scalar on the worldsheet, whose target space is an $S^1$.
 However, since it does not give rise to a ${\rm U}(1)$ gauge field in the bulk, there is no one-cycle in the target space associated with $\mathbf{b}^3$.
 Instead, the $S^1$ is non-trivially fibred and degenerates at the location of the string.

-Similarly, the remaining left-moving scalar field $b^{i\neq 3}$ do not give rise to massless gauge fields in the bulk.
+Similarly, the remaining left-moving scalar fields $b^{i\neq 3}$ do not give rise to massless gauge fields in the bulk.
 If we turned off the interactions for these fields, these would give rise to ${\rm U}(1)$ gauge fields in the bulk.
 Turning on interactions for the worldsheet fields corresponds to Higgsing this Abelian gauge group in the bulk.
 The bulk hence contains a $U(1)^{\rho-1}$ gauge group that is completely Higgsed.

-What remains to discuss are the fields $\mathbf{b}^0$ and $\widetilde{\mathbf{b}}^0$.
+What remains to be discussed are the fields $\mathbf{b}^0$ and $\mathbf{c}^0$.
 Being compact real scalars, they can be viewed as coordinates on the target space of the $\sigma$-model and give rise to $S^1$'s that are non-trivially fibred over the space transverse to the string due to the non-trivial interaction of these fields with $\mathbf{z}_0$.
 Thus, the fields behave like the field $\mathbf{b}^3$ and together form a $T^3$.
 From the target space perspective, two of these three scalar fields form a $T^2$ that is non-trivially fibred over the $\mathbf{z}_0$-plane whereas the remaining coordinate can be viewed as the angular coordinate in the space transverse to the string.
-In the following, we view $(\mathbf{b}^0, \mathbf{b}^3)$ as the coordinates on the torus and $\widetilde{\mathbf{b}}^0$ as the angular coordinate in the extended space transverse to the string.
-Thus, the interaction between $\mathbf{z}_0$ and the fields $\mathbf{b}^0$ and $\mathbf{b}^3$ is manifest as a non-trivial fibration of the torus parametrised by $(\mathbf{b}^0, \mathbf{b}^3)$ over the $\mathbf{z}_0$-plane.
+In the following, we view $(\mathbf{b}^0, \mathbf{c}^0)$ as the coordinates on the torus $T^2$.
+The interaction between $|\mathbf{z}_0|$ and the fields $\mathbf{b}^0, \mathbf{c}^0$ and $\mathbf{b}^3$ is manifest as a non-trivial fibration of the torus parametrised by $(\mathbf{b}^0, \mathbf{c}^0)$ over the $|\mathbf{z}_0|e^{\ii \mathbf{b}^3}$-plane.
 On the other hand, the combination

-of worldsheet fields parametrises the complex plane transverse to the string, i.e., $u\in \mathbb{C}$.
+of worldsheet fields parametrises the complex plane transverse to the string, i.e., $u\in \mathbb{C}^*$.

 To summarise, the target space manifold $\cM$ of the string $\sigma$-model has the form

 where the subscripts denote the worldsheet scalar fields that are the coordinates on the respective factors.
 To preserve $\cN= (0,4)$ supersymmetry on the worldsheet the second factor must in fact be a local K3 manifold.
 We will come back, in Section \ref{sec:compvsnonc}, to the question why the base of its torus fibration is non-compact here.
 In addition to the geometry the left-moving sector realises an Abelian algebra on the worldsheet with rank $19-\rho$.